jnhuynh/exercises/README.md

 Available actions: "playlist.add_song", "user.create_playlist", "playlist.destroy"

+_NOTE_: All actions are assumed to be in sequential order.

 - "user.create_playlist": requires 2 arguments, first argument is ID of a user, second is ID of a song
 - "playlist.add_song": requires 2 arguments, first argument is ID of a playlist, second is ID of a song
 - "playlist.destroy": requires 1 arguments, the argument is ID of a playlist